brian7704/TAK_Meshtastic_Gateway/README.md

 TAK Meshtastic Gateway currently only supports sending and receiving chat and PLI messages.
 Other data types such as data packages, markers, images, etc, are not supported due to the limited bandwidth of Meshtastic networks.

+## Python Requirements

+Due to an issue with the unishox2-py3 package, Windows requires Python version 3.12.
+Linux and macOS will work with Python versions 3.8 and up.

 ## Known Issues

 There is a bug in the takproto library which causes an exception in TAK Meshtastic Gateway when parsing XML CoT data.
 There is a [PR](https://github.com/snstac/takproto/pull/16) that will fix the issue once it is merged.
+Until it is merged, TAK Meshtastic Gateway will install takproto from the GitHub PR instead of PyPI.

 ## Installation